Failure to Fact Check and Too Trusting of Poor Critics Who Are Ignorant of the Subject Matter They Are Writing About:

 I think traditioninaction.com (on this particular topic) is another case of an organization that “doesn’t want to be confused with the facts” due to preconceived bias, lack of willingness to adequately research the topic in hand, failure to consult all the relevant sources and facts, and not wanting to admit they were responsible for reposting objectively highly flawed and erroneous articles.
-Even if Valtorta's writings contained dogmatic error (which competent theologians who have investigated her writings in much greater depth than TIA affirm they don't), TIA's articles still contain many objective methodological errors and falsehoods which have yet to be corrected.
+Even if Valtorta's writings contained dogmatic error, their articles still contain many objective methodological errors and falsehoods which have yet to be corrected.
 The ends do not justify the means.

 I thoroughly analyzed Horvat's article and wrote an in-depth refutation of it.
 In reading the refutation of her article, it is not difficult to see very quickly that her article does not stand up to scrutiny, and is in fact filled with serious methodological errors.
 Unfortunately, it appears that they trusted Horvat too much, which was a mistake because Horvat displays a notable level of ignorance on the subject she is writing about and her article is riddled with falsehoods, deficient theology, wrenching of statements out of context with false unsubstantiated insinuations, poor research, ignorance of too many relevant facts, sweeping generalizations, lack of objectivity, and an obvious unjustified bias against the Poem.
 It is readily apparent from her article that she carried out a cursory, non-in-depth investigation into Maria Valtorta’s writings and based most of her article on only one source (Br.
 James's article: a source which has proven to be highly uncredible).
 After accounting for her falsehoods and false insinuations which are easily shown as wrong, most of her remaining arguments are based on unsubstantiated subjective impressions which are contradicted by those of greater learning and authority than her.
 A complete refutation of her article is available here: A Refutation of Horvat’s Anti-Valtorta Article.